 Afterwards, Smiley commiserates with him.
 “Poor Toby.
 Yes, I do see, what a dog’s life you must have had running between them all.”
 It might be just another scene of people sat in a room talking, but in the context of the story it’s riveting stuff.
 The result is that Smiley’s happy to discount Toby as a suspect, so that leaves the other three.

 Now we’re into the endgame.
 Toby has told Smiley about the location of the safe-house where Polyakov meets the representatives of the Circus.
-In order to flush out the mole, a crisis needs to be created (so he’ll arrange a crash meeting with Polyakov).
+In order to flush out the mole, a crisis needs to be created (so a crash meeting with Polyakov can be called).
 He sends Ricki Tarr to Paris and instructs him to telex the following message back to London Station.
 “Have information vital to the safeguarding of the service.
 Request immediate meeting.
 Personal.”